betaveros/puzzlehunt.net/glossary.md

 {:#runaround} Runaround

 :   A puzzle that generally involves following instructions to move around a physical space (by running or otherwise), typically to gather information in a puzzly way.

-{:#partial} Partial (confirmation)

-:   (the jury is still out on if this is the right term) An intermediate phrase obtained from a puzzle that produces a special response when entered into the answer checker.
-The response may guide the solver to the next step, or may simply provide nothing more than confirmation that that phrase is correct, e.g. "Keep going!"
-Not all puzzlehunts provide partial confirmation.

-{:#pure-metapuzzle} Pure metapuzzle

-:   A [metapuzzle](#metapuzzle) with no or minimal content (e.g. only [flavor text](#flavor-text)) in and of itself; the metapuzzle consists of just the answers that [feed](#feeder) into it.
-The opposite is a "[shell metapuzzle](#shell-metapuzzle)".

-{:#puzzle-trail} Puzzle trail

-:   (not common) A linear sequence of puzzles where each one leads to the next, often by changing a component of the URL to the answer due to the technical simplicity of implementing that.
-The Ur-example is notpr0n.

 {:#surface} Surface (reading)